sugoiServal/toolsSandBox/JS/FrontendFramework/Next.js/main.md

 ### getStaticProps
 - [doc](https://nextjs.org/docs/basic-features/data-fetching/get-static-props)

-> If you export a function called getStaticProps (Static Site Generation) from a page, Next.js will pre-render this page at build time using the props returned by getStaticProps. ... any props will be passed to the page component and can be viewed on the client-side in the initial HTML ...
-Make sure that you don't pass any sensitive information that shouldn't be available on the client in props
+> If you export a function called getStaticProps (Static Site Generation) from a page, Next.js will pre-render this page at build time using the props returned by getStaticProps. ... any props will be passed to the page component and can be viewed on the client-side in the initial HTML

 - getStaticProps `always runs on the server` and never on the client.
 -